DwellerComplex/godot-snake2d/README.md

 Then go to "Project/Project Settings/Plugins" and enable the plugin.

 ## Usage
+Follow the following steps to use the plugin:
 1. Add a SnakeBody2D node to a scene.
 2. Add multiple SnakeSprite2D nodes as children to the SnakeBody2D node.
 3. Add some textures to the sprites and run the scene to test it.